Marelli Automotive Lighting history reviewed

 Seven decades have passed since the beginnings of the industrialized vehicle lighting production of Automotive Lighting in Brotterode.
 Over the last 70 years, the location has developed into one of the leading manufacturers of high-tech headlamps for passenger cars and has helped to define the world market regarding innovative design and technology.

 The production of headlamps in Brotterode dates back to 1947/48 and the company Fahrzeuglektrik Ruhla.
 In 1990/91 Bosch took over the location.
 In 1994 with the Ford Fiesta, the plant received its first original equipment project in high volume series production.
 Many more would follow.

 Automotive Lighting was founded in 1999 as a joint venture between Magneti Marelli and Bosch.
-With this, the two companies combined their know-how and many years of experience in lighting technology.
-The history of Magneti Marelli in the lighting sector goes back to the beginning of the 20th century.
-Today, Automotive Lighting is a wholly-owned subsidiary of the Magneti Marelli Group.
+In this way, both companies combined their know-how and many years of experience in lighting technology.
+After all, through acquiring Carello in 1987, the history of Magneti Marelli in the lighting sector goes back to the end of 19th century while Bosch produced headlights since 1912.
+In 2003, Automotive Lighting became a 100 % subsidiary of Magneti Marelli.

 Milestones on our way to the future

 MARELLI, one of biggest global automotive suppliers is born and Automotive Lighting becomes MARELLI’s lighting division MARELLI Automotive Lighting.

 2017Pixel light brings maximum light output to the roadway

 With the Partial High Beam (PHB) in the Mercedes S-Class, Automotive Lighting once again brings the latest technology to the market, and the currently best light distribution onto the roadway.
 The innovative PHB light source has 84 individually controllable light pixels per LED chip.

 Movement and coloring in one module for the first time